lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/Prepare-for-Vent.rst

        * Disable AOS open loop corrections.
        * Slew dome to face opposite the Sun; az = Sun's azimuth - 180 deg.
        * Partially opens the dome to allow consistent air flow.
+       * Check the average wind speed over the last 10 minutes.
+       * If the average wind speed is below 10 m/s, open Vent Gate 3 and turn the extraction fan on to 20% speed.
+       * Continuously monitor the wind speed.
+If it exceeds 10 m/s, it will close the vent gate and turn of the extraction fan.
+       * When the script is terminated or completes, it will turn the extraction fan off and close the vent gate.

    .. note::
      The ``auxtel/prepare_for/vent.py`` script will keep running until the Sun's elevation is 0 degrees above the horizon,